kamyab9k/FitCore-Documentation/README.md

 <img width="1029" height="783" alt="Architecture" src="https://github.com/user-attachments/assets/794623da-eb79-4837-b570-3f50ddff22d0" />

-The overall architecture is composed of two layers; UI Layer and the data layer.
-Each layer has dedicated components and they each have different responsibilities.
+The overall architecture is composed of two layers; the UI Layer and the data layer.
+Each layer has dedicated components, and they each have different responsibilities.
 The arrow means the component has a dependency on the target component following its direction.